c1570/Reblitz64/README.md

 * Reblitz64: about 0.18 seconds

 ## basictransplr
-A somewhat generic BASIC V2 transpiler can be found at [docs/basictransplr](docs/basictransplr).
+An incomplete BASIC V2 transpiler can be found at [docs/basictransplr](docs/basictransplr).
 This was used to do the major work of porting the Blitz! compiler to JavaScript.

 Just as the name implies, basictransplr isn't actually a transpiler but more of a slightly extended BASIC detokenizer.